aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/data-processing/_index.md

 ## Data Import and Management

 - **[Import CSV, JSON, XML data into Excel files](https://docs.aspose.cloud/cells/import-data-into-spreadsheet/)**
-  - Supports multiple data‑format conversions,
+  - Supports multiple data‑format conversions
-  - Batch data‑import processing,
+  - Batch data‑import processing
-  - Field mapping and format preservation.
+  - Field mapping and format preservation

   **When to use**
   - _Use case_: Load external data sources into a workbook for further analysis.